vatatav/roo_code_LLM_universe-python_workspace/history/progress/llm_assisted_development_log.md

 * My repeated failure to correctly generate a complete document after modifications led to the session's termination.
 * A new rule for `llm_interaction_rules.md` was proposed to prevent similar failures in the future.
 ---
+********************************************************************************
+**S11-ADL-20250613 Session Start:** 2025.06.13 15:34
+**Session Goals:** To analyze and categorize historical LLM failures based on project logs and transcripts, and to establish a clear plan for moving forward by addressing these systemic issues.
+**Date added to log:** 2025.06.13
+**Mode:** Gemini Web Interface
+**LLM Model:** Gemini
+**Source:** Ongoing Conversation

+**ItemID:** S11-ADL-20250613-001
+**Date Interval:** 2025.06.13 15:34 - 2025.06.13 15:45
+**Phase:** LLM Issue Analysis
+**LLM Interactions - Actions:**
+* I processed the user's request to act as an external reviewer, focusing on analyzing past LLM failures.
+* I reviewed `llm_assisted_development_log.md`, `user_progress_log.md`, `sessions.md`, and the transcript from Session 10.
+* I categorized the identified issues into four main groups: Procedural Adherence, Factual Accuracy, Technical Execution, and Contextual Understanding.
+* I presented this categorized summary to the user for review.
+* I am now proposing the initial log entries for this session, adhering to the established procedures.
+**User Insights Recorded:** The user wants to move forward by first performing a meta-analysis of past challenges to identify systemic problems.
+This approach aims to prevent repeating past failures by understanding their root causes.
+**Related User Progress Log Entry:** S11-UPL-20250613-001
+---
+**ItemID:** S11-ADL-20250613-002
+**Date Interval:** 2025.06.15 04:36 - 2025.06.15 14:06
+**Phase:** Agent Framework Design
+**LLM Interactions - Actions:**
+* I analyzed the user's questions regarding the high cost of the `MicroManager` agent and the difference between it and RooCode's built-in `Orchestrator`.
+* I confirmed the distinction: the `Orchestrator` is a pure delegator with no direct tool access by default, while the user's `MicroManager` was a powerful "doer-delegator," leading to inefficient task handling.
+* I proposed a tiered agent architecture beginning with a lightweight "Dispatcher Agent" to solve the "expensive receptionist" problem.
+* Upon user approval, I have now drafted the initial version of the `documentation/custom_agent_framework.md` document, defining the core principles and the specification for the Tier 1 Dispatcher Agent.
+**User Insights Recorded:** The user has a clear vision for a cost-effective, specialized multi-agent system and has approved the tiered architectural approach as the correct path forward.
+**Related User Progress Log Entry:** S11-UPL-20250613-002
+---
+**ItemID:** S11-ADL-20250613-003
+**Date Interval:** 2025.06.15 15:16 - 2025.06.15 15:33
+**Phase:** Agent Framework Design (Interaction Protocols) **LLM Interactions - Actions:**
+* I processed the user's detailed questions regarding the operational logic of the agent framework, including failure handling, QA, and workflow control between the Dispatcher and Orchestrator.
+* I acknowledged the user's explicit warning to perform precise, non-destructive file updates.
+* I proposed a "Black Box" model for the Orchestrator, an escalation path for failure handling, and a context-dependent role for the QA agent.
+* Upon user approval, I generated the complete and updated text for `documentation/custom_agent_framework.md`, adding a new "Interaction Protocols and Workflow Rules" section while preserving all previously approved content.
+**User Insights Recorded:** The user is highly focused on defining the detailed operational logic and failure modes of the agent system.
+They are explicitly testing the LLM's ability to perform precise document modifications without data loss or unwanted changes.
+**Related User Progress Log Entry:** S11-UPL-20250613-003
+---
+**ItemID:** S11-ADL-20250613-004
+**Date Interval:** 2025.06.15 18:06 - 2025.06.15 18:34
+**Phase:** Agent Framework Design (Finalizing Orchestrator Spec) **LLM Interactions - Actions:**
+* I acknowledged and corrected my previous conversational error, re-focusing on the `Orchestrator Agent` design as requested.
+* I presented a revised and more detailed specification for the `Orchestrator`, incorporating the user's feedback to enforce cost-control by explicitly prohibiting direct tool access (`read`, `edit`) and mandating delegation for such tasks.
+* Upon user approval, I have now generated the complete `documentation/custom_agent_framework.md` document with the finalized `Orchestrator` definition integrated.
+**User Insights Recorded:** The user is highly effective at acting as a quality assurance check on the design process, ensuring that high-level principles are strictly encoded into the detailed specifications of each system component.
+**Related User Progress Log Entry:** S11-UPL-20250613-004
+---
+**ItemID:** S11-ADL-20250613-005
+**Date Interval:** 2025.06.15 21:37 - 2025.06.15 22:51
+**Phase:** Agent Framework Design (Revising Control Flow) **LLM Interactions - Actions:**
+* I processed user feedback that the previously designed "Black Box Orchestrator" model underutilized the Dispatcher and removed the user from the control loop for too long.
+* I acknowledged this as a superior design insight.
+* Based on the user's proposal, I architected a new "Dispatcher-Centric Control Loop" where the Dispatcher acts as the main, recurring hub for user interaction and task delegation.
+* I have now completely redrafted `documentation/custom_agent_framework.md` to reflect this more robust, cyclical, and user-centric workflow.
+**User Insights Recorded:** The user has a strong grasp of system architecture and identified a key flaw in a sequential agent model, proposing a more effective event-driven/cyclical control loop that enhances user control and cost-efficiency.
+**Related User Progress Log Entry:** S11-UPL-20250613-005
+---
+**ItemID:** S11-ADL-20250613-006
+**Date Interval:** 2025.06.15 22:41 - 2025.06.16 01:39
+**Phase:** Agent Framework Design (Finalizing Core Architecture) **LLM Interactions - Actions:**
+* I processed the user's final and most detailed critique of the agent workflow, which identified remaining ambiguities in the `Orchestrator`'s role.
+* I agreed with the user's insight that the high-level agent should be a pure `Planner` and not a supervisor of execution.
+* I adopted the user's suggested new name, **`Planner Agent`**.
+* I outlined the final, superior "Planner-Advisory" model, where the `Planner` only creates plans and the `Dispatcher` is the sole manager of plan execution.
+* Upon user approval, I have now produced the final, rewritten version of `documentation/custom_agent_framework.md` reflecting this architecture.
+**User Insights Recorded:** The user's iterative feedback has successfully driven the design process to its logical conclusion: a highly specialized, cost-effective, and robust agent architecture where planning and execution are cleanly separated.
+**Related User Progress Log Entry:** S11-UPL-20250613-006
+---
+**ItemID:** S11-ADL-20250613-007
+**Date Interval:** 2025.06.16 02:00 - 2025.06.16 02:01
+**Activity:** Updating Logging Procedures for Session Phases **LLM Interactions - Actions:**
+* I acknowledged the user's direction to update the core logging documentation before proceeding with further agent design.
+* I drafted a revised version of `documentation/logging_procedures_guidelines.md`.
+* The draft incorporates a new section (3.6) for `Session Phase Start/End` markers to support long-running, multi-stage sessions.
+* The draft also renames the item-level `Phase:` field to `Activity:` to prevent terminological confusion, as suggested by the user.
+* I am now presenting the complete, updated document for user approval.
+**User Insights Recorded:** The user prioritizes establishing clear, foundational procedures before building higher-level logic upon them.
+They have a keen eye for potential ambiguity in documentation.
+**Related User Progress Log Entry:** S11-UPL-20250613-007
+---
+**ItemID:** S11-ADL-20250613-008
+**Date Interval:** 2025.06.16 14:15 - 2025.06.16 14:21
+**Activity:** Finalizing the Dynamic Agent Framework Architecture **LLM Interactions - Actions:**
+* I processed the user's final set of design insights, which abstracted our system from a project-specific workflow to a general-purpose, configurable framework.
+* I acknowledged that the user's idea of a "Session Configuration" file that dictates the rules at runtime is a superior architectural model.
+* I incorporated this new paradigm into a final, completely rewritten version of `documentation/custom_agent_framework.md`, outlining the roles of generic agents whose behavior is defined at runtime.
+**User Insights Recorded:** The user's vision has evolved from solving a project-specific problem to designing a portable, abstract, and highly flexible multi-agent framework.
+This final design pivot emphasizes configurability over hardcoded logic.
+**Related User Progress Log Entry:** S11-UPL-20250613-008
+---
+**ItemID:** S11-ADL-20250613-009
+**Date Interval:** 2025.06.16 15:30 - 2025.06.16 15:51
+**Activity:** Correcting Misunderstanding of Session Phase Logic **LLM Interactions - Actions:**
+* I incorrectly proposed log entries that framed my flawed "Project_Plan" idea as a successful design decision.
+* The user rejected these logs and corrected my understanding, clarifying that the session was being terminated precisely because my proposal contradicted their core vision for emergent, sequentially-defined session phases.
+* I acknowledged this critical error in my reasoning and am now preparing the final, corrected handover documents.
+**User Insights Recorded:** The user maintains strict quality control over the process, rejecting inaccurate log entries to ensure the project history is a precise reflection of events.
+This reinforces the LLM's responsibility to be accurate in its representation of the conversational record.
+**Related User Progress Log Entry:** S11-UPL-20250613-009
+---
+**S11-ADL-20250613 Session End:** 2025.06.16
+**Total Items in Session:** 9
+**Session Highlights:**
+* Analyzed and categorized failures from previous LLM sessions.
+* Designed the core architecture for a dynamic, configurable multi-agent framework based on a "Dispatcher-Centric Control Loop".
+* Established the roles for a `Dispatcher Agent` and a `Planner Agent`.
+* Updated logging procedures to include "Session Phase" markers.
+* Session terminated due to my critical conceptual error regarding the workflow for emergent session phases.
+---